apache/flink/docs/dev/table/sql.md

 </div>
 </div>

-**TODO: Add some intro.**

 {% top %}

 Supported Syntax
 ----------------

-Flink uses [Apache Calcite](https://calcite.apache.org/docs/reference.html) for SQL parsing.
-Currently, Flink SQL only supports query-related SQL syntax and only a subset of the comprehensive SQL standard.
-The following BNF-grammar describes the supported SQL features:
+Flink parses SQL using [Apache Calcite](https://calcite.apache.org/docs/reference.html), which supports standard ANSI SQL.
+DML and DDL statements are not supported by Flink.

+The following BNF-grammar describes the superset of supported SQL features in batch and streaming queries.
+The [Operations](#operations) section shows examples for the supported features and indicates which features are only supported for batch or streaming queries.

 ```